 Then pealed the bells more loud and deep:

 “God is not dead, nor doth He sleep;

 The Wrong shall fail,

 The Right prevail,

 This is what we believe.

-That as believers, we are citizens of a Kingdom where there is nothing but peace, doing our best to live out that citizenship in a fallen chaotic world.
+We believe that we are citizens of a Kingdom where there is nothing but peace, and we are doing our best to live out that citizenship in a fallen chaotic world.

-That the struggles of this life are not are that there is.
+We believe that the struggles of this life are not all that there is.